nerohiro/nh-context/README.md

-        image = "add an image url here and itll show off to the left side when you hover over this button, example below" event = "the event you actually want to trigger, remember if you set it server = true this will pass to the server side" args = { -- These are the arguments you send with the event arg1 = table,
+        image = "add an image url here and itll show off to the left side when you hover over this button, example below" event = "the event you actually want to trigger, remember if you set it server = true this will pass to the server side" args = { -- These are the arguments you send with the event table,
-            args2 = integar,
-            args3 = boolean -- you don't have to actually pass these in any order, just showing they can pass anything }
+            integer,
+            boolean -- the order you put these in will be the order they kick out thru the receiving event function(table, integer, boolean)
+        }

     }